clastix/kamaji/docs/content/reference/api.md

         <td><b><a href="#tenantcontrolplanespeccontrolplanedeploymentadditionalvolumesindexprojectedsourcesindex">sources</a></b></td>
         <td>[]object</td>
         <td>
-          sources is the list of volume projections<br/>
+          sources is the list of volume projections.
+Each entry in this list handles one source.<br/>
         </td>
         <td>false</td>
       </tr></tbody>